DevRanlyca/Rescue/README.md

 Rescue is a interactive simulation mini game that gives information and experience to care for young kittens in 3 life stages from 0 to 10 weeks old.
+This project is a submission for the Swift Student Challenge 2022.